 With the move to hybrid work, securing internet access for both remote and office workers using a single security stack delivered from a global cloud service allows you to be more scalable, flexible and efficient.

 Harmony Connect Internet Access offers an integrated cloud SWG and branch FWaaS that boasts:

 - Full internet traffic inspection across ALL ports and ALL protocols

 - Granular access control to consumer web apps, including consumer VPNs, peer-to-peer applications and anonymization services

 - Unparalleled threat prevention with 30+ AI engines combined with big data threat intelligence.

-To learn more about securing internet access for remote and branch users, check out these resources:
+To learn more about secure internet access from Harmony Connect, check out these resources:

 - Secure Internet Access Buyer’s Guide

 - SD-WAN Security Buyer’s Guide